hargettp/courier/README.md

    however, provide out of band feedback regarding delivery
  * Receiving messages is by default blocking, although a blocking call with a timeout is available

-Both in-delivery-order reception and selective out of order reception are supported: applications designers are free to choose which style makes sense for a specific application.
+Both in-delivery-order reception and selective out-of-order reception are supported: applications designers are free to choose which style makes sense for a specific application.
 The use of the latter technique approximates an Erlang-style coding model, as messages selected witha supplied function are received before other non-selected messages that are ahead of them in the queue.